Bringing the Simplicity and Balance Back to Healthy

 What I've learned in the past few months is that I prefer balance.
 I prefer to indulge occasionally rather than restrict myself entirely from food or habits that don't align with a healthy lifestyle.
 I like to live by the 80/20 ratio, which means I eat, exercise and practice self care 80% of the time.
 To be honest, there are days when even 80% feels like too much work.
 So how do I stay healthy even when I don't feel like it?

 It's not about eating greens at every single meal or going to the gym constantly.
 If you're struggling to find that balance between being healthy and being real to your true self, I've been there.
 It's draining and you feel like you're efforts and sacrifices are never enough.
 Healthy shouldn't feel restrictive or exhausting.
 It should enliven your life.
 It should bring you joy.
 Check out these simple strategies that I use to make being healthy feel more like a pleasure and less like a chore.

 1. One Thing Every Day

-Each day, I commit to at least one action that will improve my health or increase my knowledge.
+I commit to at least one action that will improve my health every single day.
 I might prepare a nutritious meal, read a health article, watch a documentary or listen to a health-based podcast.
 I recently discovered Ashley James' podcast, Learn True Health, and I've binged listened to episodes on topics ranging from vaccines to willpower (love this podcast)!
 The simple habit of committing to one thing every day helped me to take my health journey one day at a time.
-I no longer feel pressured to eat all the kale, read every nutrition label or drink every detox juice.
+I no longer feel pressured to eat all the kale, read every nutrition label or drink every detox water.
 I don't feel guilty if I miss a self-care Sunday.
 Essentially, I know that being healthy is a marathon and not a sprint.
-By committing to one new thing each day, I brought back the excitement I felt when I first started on this journey.

 2. Be Intentional on Social Media